top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Static lane pose estimation benchmark

 In the static lane pose estimation, we put the Duckiebot on predefined poses and checked how well the pose estimator performs.
-In this section, the Duckiebot was placed on a straight lane segment with different distances from the middle of the lane and different heading angles.
+In this section, the Duckiebot was placed on a straight lane segment with different measured distances from the middle of the lane and different measured heading angles.
 The results can be seen in the following graphs:

 <center><img figure-id="fig:perf_static_straight_d" figure-caption="Old Lane Estimator Performance of estimating $d$ on straight lane." src="perf_static_straight_d.png" alt="Old Lane Estimator Performance on straight lane" style="width: 400px;"/></center>